crusher-dev/crusher/README.md

 -  Choose a library & runner (Jest, Cypress, Playwright, Puppeteer, etc.)
 -  Build your own framework with different tools
 -  Write tests that take hours
--  Maintain test whichs eats up your time
+-  Maintain tests which eats up your time
 <details>
   <summary> 🤦 + more</summary>

 * 🔋  Find the right selectors that work.
 * 🚥  Setup CI/CD to run tests
 * 💰 Start paying for every little thing ( or start building your own framework )
-  * Pay for cloud services to run tests on different browser
+  * Pay for cloud services to run tests on different browsers
   * Set up a reporting system to view test results - Cypress cloud
   * Image comparison tool to compare visual changes - Percy
-*  🚨 And don't forget to set up alerts for test failures - Slack/Discord/Emails - plus lot more things like test management, debug, updating breaking tests etc.
+*  🚨 And don't forget to set up alerts for test failures - Slack/Discord/Emails - plus a lot more things like test management, debug, updating breaking tests etc.
 </details>

 ![Crusher demo for test creation, running, cli](https://user-images.githubusercontent.com/6849438/204720236-4139dae2-a0e6-4ce6-a9fb-ab6788ec3cc9.gif)